Crossroadsman/treehouse-techdegree-python-project4/README.md

 Requirements
 ------------
-Uses a virtual environment (included in the directory under `wl_env`).
+Uses a virtual environment (included in the project directory under `wl_env`).
 If using bash can activate the venv by typing:
 ```bash
 . .activate
 ```